Mingchenchen/AtomicFrustratometer_Results/README.md

 The tcl scripts are not included in the compressed folders, and please contact Mingchen Chen if you need them.

-For any questions or potential collaborations, please contact Mingchen Chen (chenmingchen19931012@gmail.com).
+For any questions or potential collaborations and obtaining the set of source codes, you may make reasonable request from Mingchen Chen (chenmingchen19931012@gmail.com).